Lev Nussimbaum: Life

 They purportedly boarded a ship bound for Istanbul, where thousands of refugees had fled.
 Nussimbaum eventually settled in Berlin (1921–1933), where he enrolled simultaneously in high school and in Friedrich-Wilhelms-Universität.
 He did not graduate from either school, but told people that he had received a Cand.
 Phil. degree.

 In 1926, he began writing under the pen name of Essad Bey for the literary journal Die literarische Welt (The Literary World).
 At least 120 articles were published under this name.
 By the early 1930s, Essad Bey had become a popular author throughout Western Europe, writing mainly about contemporary historical and political issues.

 Politically, Essad Bey was a monarchist.
 In 1931, he joined the German-Russian League Against Bolshevism, the members of which, Daniel Lazare remarks, "for the most part either were Nazis or soon would be".
 He joined the Social Monarchist Party, which advocated restoration of Germany's Hohenzollern dynasty.
 He also had connections to the pre-fascistic Young Russian movement, headed by Alexander Kazembek.

 In 1932, Essad Bey married Erika Loewendahl, daughter of shoe magnate Walter Loewendahl.
 The marriage failed, ending in scandal.
 Erika ran off in 1935 with Nussimbaum's colleague René Fülöp-Miller.
 Erika's parents, who were wealthy, succeeded in getting the marriage to Nussimbaum annulled in 1937.

 In 1938, when Nazi Germany annexed Austria, Nussimbaum fled to Italy and settled in the seacoast town of Positano.
 He died there of a rare blood disorder which causes gangrene of the extremities.
 This was most likely Buerger's disease, which is known to afflict Ashkenazi male Jews, rather than Raynaud's Disease, which is more prevalent in women.
-It is highly likely that Essad Bey denied his Jewish ancestry to doctors who were treating him, which led to the misdiagnosis of Raynaud's instead of Buerger's.
+It is possible that Essad Bey denied his Jewish ancestry to doctors who were treating him, which led to the misdiagnosis of Raynaud's instead of Buerger's.
 Little was known in the early 1940s about Buerger's disease, especially that the disease could be reversed if the patient stopped smoking.
 Essad Bey, who was known to be a heavy smoker, died a painful death at the age of 36.